NetherOps Doctrine Spine Sovereignty Motion Agents Lexicon

 Signal Interpretation Engine

 Core logic = build.
 This is where competitive advantage lives.
-If a vendor defines probability modeling, you become dependent on black-box inference.
+If a vendor defines probability modeling, the organization becomes dependent on black-box inference.
 In PE-backed systems, that is risk.
-Data science can leverage vendor analytics platforms, but probability weighting architecture must be yours.
+Data science can leverage vendor analytics platforms, but probability weighting architecture must remain proprietary.

 Sovereignty Rules